-2. B.TECH DEGREE IN GRAPHIC DESIGN: PROGRAMME CODE: BTGDES01
+2. B.TECH DEGREE IN GRAPHIC DESIGN (PHASE OUT) PROGRAMME CODE: BTGDES01

-The Bachelor of Technology in Graphic Design degree is of post-diploma nature and the student must possess the potential to produce testimonies of study commensurate with fourth level academic standards.
+The B. Tech Degree in Graphic Design is of post-diploma nature and the student must possess the potential to produce testimonies of study commensurate with fourth level academic standards.

 2.1.
-EXÁMINATION
+EXAMINATION